 In a world where we must rapidly seek creative low-energy and healthier solutions to our global economy – with agriculture as a huge target – Look under the surface of its culinary appeal, and you’ll find hidden within every ginger root not only a delicious seasoning, but health benefits aplenty.
 Ginger has a rich history as medicine in herbalist, folk, and traditional healing practices.

 With this of enormous phytogenic potential, health-boosting substances from ginger are already being researched and manufactured into modern medicines for humans.
 Such useful ancient knowledge of ginger is also transformed into immense agricultural potential today as a more natural, healthier alternative to antibiotics and other growth promoters.
 So it’s only a matter of time before ginger applications are used and applied for livestock health in agriculture around the globe.
+We will discover the effect of ginger as natural feed additive later in this series.

 What is ginger?